I enjoy educating others about sustainability and environmental issues.

 Widely considered to be fundamental for environmental sustainability is the elimination of the use of fossil fuels.
-Fossil fuels are the “non-renewable” energy sources, like gas and oil.
+Fossil fuel is a "non-renewable" energy source, like gas and oil.
 Burning them releases energy, which can be used to heat water and generate electricity.
 Also released is CO2, carbon dioxide.
 If concentrations of CO2 in the atmosphere increase, it contributes to global warming by effectively insulating the planet.

 Reducing the use of fossil fuels would also help to remove some of the local air pollution that comes from traffic and industrial activity.
 Local air pollution can lead to health problems, especially in the young, elderly, and sick.

 Renewable energy is also likely to be cheaper in the long term than fossil fuels, as the resources used—wind power, solar power, tidal movements—are widely available and won’t run out.

 So, reducing the use of fossil fuels ticks all three boxes of sustainability.
 It's better for the environment, helps society in reducing health risks, and costs less so that it's economically sustainable.
 So why doesn’t everyone switch over to using renewable energy sources right away?

 In many countries, especially developed countries, the oil and gas industries are major components of the economy.
 Not only do they employ millions of people, but they also contribute a vast sum in tax and investments.
 These factors benefit governments receiving those taxes, and the communities that are employed in the industry.
 There is little besides the environmental impact to encourage governments to enforce cleaner energy initiatives.